johncurcio/ssn-charging-project/docs/eluminocity-setup.md

 ### IoT Router

-After connecting to the IoT router, the charging station may be under the name ``virbr0`` if you type ``ifconfig`` on the terminal.
+After connecting to the IoT router, the charging station may be under the name ``virbr0`` if you type ``$ ifconfig`` on the terminal.
 This will make it impossible to connect to the charging module, you need to disable ``virbr0`` on Linux, and change it to ``usb0``.

-Use ``ifconfig virbr0 down`` to disable it and ``ifconfig usb0 192.168.123.123`` to add the IP address to usb0 and add usb0 to the list.
+Use ``$ ifconfig virbr0 down`` to disable it and ``$ ifconfig usb0 192.168.123.123`` to add the IP address to usb0 and add usb0 to the list.
 All is detailed at: https://github.com/ev3dev/ev3dev/wiki/Setting-Up-Linux-USB-Ethernet-Networking

 This will work only once.
 In order to make the changes permanent, you need to change the ``/etc/network/interfaces`` and add the lines: